 Lead screws are one of the most basic linear electric actuator technologies you'll find.
-In terms of matching cost with reliability, lead screws are your best bet, Here are some of your lead screw questions asked and answered.
-What is a lead screw?
+In terms of matching cost with reliability, lead screws are your best bet, here are some of your lead screw questions asked and answered.

 Lead screws are particularly useful in harsh environments because they have no rolling parts.
 Whenever rolling actuators are used in places that can accumulate dust or other particles, performance can be affected.
 Lead screw actuators are better able to withstand the dust and particles that may enter in these harsh environments.